denten-books/plain-text/0-intro.md

 Artifactual knowledge---from typesetting software to e-book readers and word processors---shapes our everyday encounter with literature.
-Such technologies should not be taken as value-neutral conduits of information.
+Such technologies should not be understood as value-neutral conduits of information.
 I follow Lewis Mumford and Langdon Winner to argue that technology affects the exercise of textual politics in subtle and profound ways [@mumford_authoritarian_1964;
 @winner_artifacts_1980].
 Artifacts cannot hold beliefs about politics.
 Political power is rather exercised through them.
 For example, stairs do not discriminate against the mobility impaired.
-The failure to enforce accessibility through specific legal and architectural choices does.
+The human failure to enforce accessibility through specific legal and architectural choices does.
 Typesetting software, e-book readers, and word processors similarly embody implicit communication models: ideas about deliberation, ethics of labor,